Toccoa, Georgia: Other points of interest

-Local lore includes the Hanging Tree, located on the western side of the Stephens County Courthouse.
-The actual tree used for the executions is now just a stump on the courthouse lawn, the tree having been removed in 2011.
-On June 14, 1915 Sam Stephens was taken from the Stephens County Jail and lynched by a mob of 100 armed men.

-The clock at the spire of the courthouse was restored to operational condition in 2010 as part of an overall renovation of the building, and is the highlight of the historic district which features several buildings from the American Civil War period.

-The Toccoa Casket Company, now out of business, was the largest supplier of caskets to the military until Vietnam.
-Its building, located on the main road leading into Toccoa from the south, on the route from Toccoa to Currahee Mountain, was razed in 2014.

-Toccoa also has a thriving classic car culture, as evidenced by frequent car shows.
-In addition, classic cars from the late 1920s through the 1970s can easily be spotted on the roads and in parking lots.

 "Born from fire, and twice rebuilt from ashes, Downtown Toccoa's Albemarle Hotel has witnessed Toccoa's growth, and its struggles, for more than 100 years."
 The current building, dating from the 1930s, retains some of the previous structure.
 For many years, it was known as the Alexander Apartments.
 The hotel is located in the Downtown Toccoa Historic District, and is on the National Register of Historic Places.

 Education

 Stephens County Schools

 Stephens County Schools serves students in preschool through grade twelve.
 There are four elementary schools, a middle school, and a high school.
 The district has 304 full-time teachers and over 4,405 students.